andrewwchen/latinsyllabifier/README.md

 # Syllabifier for Latin Poetry by Andrew W. Chen
-A library functions used for dividing Latin poetry into component syllables for quantitative analysis.
+A library of functions used for dividing Latin poetry into component syllables for quantitative analysis.
 Testing of each function and error analysis can be viewed in the jupyter notebook **latinsyllabifier.ipynb**.
 If you would like to run the jupyter notebook yourself, try this Binder link: https://mybinder.org/v2/gh/chenmasterandrew/latinsyllabifier/master

 >The Latin source texts for this projects can be found at https://github.com/tesserae/tesserae.